weirdnik/plib/README.md

 ## Deployment

-In its final form, Plib should be deployed using a WSGI manager (preferably `gunicorn`) running behind reverse proxy.
-Apache was utilized for this.
-Static files (all paths starting with `/static` should be served directly through Apache, while the active URL-s should be passing to a WSGI manager.
-Example apache configuration is stored in the `apache.cfg` file.
+In its final form, Plib should be deployed using a WSGI manager (preferably `gunicorn`) running behind a reverse proxy.
+Apache was utilized for this in production.
+Static files (all paths starting with `/static`) should be served directly through Apache, while the active URL-s should be passing to a WSGI manager.
+Example apache configuration utilizing Django WSGI interface directly is stored in the `apache.cfg` file.

 ## TODO